-- appointing, as well as approving the compensation and assessing the independence of, our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including reviewing certain reports required to be made to the audit committee by the independent registered public accounting firm; - overseeing the work of our internal audit function, including approving the internal audit annual plan submitted by our internal auditors; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - · reviewing, approving and ratifying related person transactions;
+- appointing, as well as approving the compensation and assessing the independence of, our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including reviewing certain reports required to be made to the audit committee by the independent registered public accounting firm; - overseeing the work of our internal audit function, including approving the internal audit annual plan submitted by our internal auditors; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - reviewing, approving and ratifying related-person transactions; - 17

-- monitoring our internal control over financial reporting, disclosure controls and procedures, and Code of Conduct; and - meeting independently with our internal auditing staff, our independent registered public accounting firm and management.
+- · monitoring our internal control over financial reporting, disclosure controls and procedures, and Code of Conduct; - meeting independently with our internal auditing staff, our independent registered public accounting firm and management; - reviewing the directors and officers liability insurance and other related insurance policies; - · reviewing the annual enterprise risk assessment; and - reviewing environmental, social and governance ("ESG") matters.

-Our audit committee met five times and acted by written consent once in 2020.
+Our audit committee met four times and did not act by written consent in 2021.